mwils/learn_javascript/_posts/2019-10-05-using-javascript-to-manipulate-a-webpage-using-tag-names-getelementsbytagname.md

 Go ahead and try it, it's pretty funny.
 To undo it, just reload your page.

 Next post will cover using a button to run the above code.

+<a href="https://www.theblogstarter.com/html-for-beginners/#ftoc-heading-1">Need to learn more about HTML?
+Here is a good resource.</a>